 The Scheme Actuary to the University of Southampton Pension and Assurance Scheme for Non Academic Staff is currently Paul Hamilton of Barnett Waddingham LLP, who is an independent professionally qualified actuary appointed by the Trustees.
-The Scheme Actuary carries out the actuarial valuations of the Scheme.
+The Scheme Actuary carries out the actuarial valuations of the Scheme every three years, which determines whether there is a shortfall in the scheme, and the contributions payable to meet future benefits, and pay off the shortfall.